Sous-régione: ente di decentramento regionale di Udine

 ★★★

-01 - natural anchor on the tourist trail, left bank, 10m from a tree to a ledge (exposed, 1p. only)
+01 - natural anchor on the tourist trail, left bank, 10m from a tree to a ledge (1p. only)

-02 - 7m abseil, left bank, from a bolt on the ledge into a waterjet (impressive when source is active)
+02 - 7m abseil, left bank, from a bolt on the ledge (exposed, 1p. only) into a waterjet-geyser (impressive when source is active)

-(01 & 02 are avoidable, but recommended to test the temperature and strength of waterflow)
+(01 & 02 are avoidable, but recommended to test the strength of the waterflow)

-03 - 8m abseil, from a natural anchor, right bank, 8m, into a little Niagara-pool
+03 - 8m abseil, from a natural anchor, right bank, 8m, into a Niagara-pool, can be partially avoided by abseiling left bank from a natural anchor.

 04 - 6m left bank, before the bridge, bolt